Industrial Application of Inorganic Chemistry

 Spectroscopy

-Spectroscopic techniques, like UV-Vis, IR, and NMR, are used to analyze the structure and composition of inorganic compounds.
+Spectroscopic techniques, like UV-Vis, IR, NMR, and X-ray diffraction, are used to analyze the structure and composition of inorganic compounds.

 Electrochemical Analysis